GnikDroy/AnimeTV/README.md

 The output apk will be in `/app/build/outputs/apk/release`.
 Transfer the apk to your device and install it to use the application.

+## Running Tests

+In order to run tests you need to have gradle installed.

+OS X & Linux:

+`./gradlew test`

+Windows:

+`gradlew.bat test`

+Currently, only the scraper package has got unit tests.
+If you would like to write the unit tests for the animetv package, start an issue.

 ## Contributing